Jankoetf/AI_Domaci_1/FUNCTION_DEMANDS.md

-# Function for creation of super matrix:
+# Function for creation of super matrix: - Universal function
 name: super_matrix_creation__name_of_colaborator_
 inputs:1) Dimensionality of matrix that will be created - n - integer
 output:1) Nympy array with dimensions n*n, with elements from 1 to n**2, in random order without repetition